OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages.md

 As on other modeling features like Forms or Dashboards, this Behaviour will be executed when accessing the page.

-Other Behaviours that are usually available (e.g. Formula, On Change, Before Save) are now part of each Component.
+Other Behaviours that are usually available (e.g. Formula, On Change, Before Save) should now be implemented on [Components](omnia3_modeler_components.md).

 ### Scripts